Medabots: Supporting characters

-Samantha is the leader of the Screws school gang who harass the other students.
-While she is the strongest and toughest of the bunch, Samantha does have an occasional soft side.
-During the Medabots Spirit season, Samantha would often help out Ikki or the Rogue Medafights with the latter reason being for obtaining Kilobot parts which she often learns the hard way that they are not compatible with normal Medabots.
+Samantha is the leader of the Screws school gang who harasses the other students.
+Though the strongest and toughest of the bunch, Samantha does have an occasional soft side.
+During the Medabots Spirit season, Samantha would often help out Ikki or the Rogue Medafights, with the latter reason being for obtaining Kilobot parts, but she often learns the hard way that they are not compatible with normal Medabots.
+She is confirmed to be ranked no. 87 in terms of Medafighter status.